Affaniqbal234/final-autofaucet-bot/README.md

 ### Headless Mode Warning

 ⚠️ **IMPORTANT:** Setting `HEADLESS=true` may significantly increase the risk of account ban.
 Websites can detect headless browsers and may flag them as bots.
-It's strongly recommended to keep `HEADLESS=false` to avoid bot detections.
+It's strongly recommended to keep `HEADLESS=false` for safer operation.

 ## Usage